Gunther-Schulz/rclone-bisync-manager/README.md

 ### Running as a System Service (Alternative)

 If you prefer to run RClone BiSync Manager as a system-wide service, you can create the service file in `/etc/systemd/system/` instead and use `sudo` with the systemctl commands.
 However, this is generally not recommended unless you have a specific reason to run it system-wide.

+## Error Handling and Logging

+RClone BiSync Manager provides comprehensive error handling and logging:

+- Sync errors are logged and can be viewed in the status report.
+- A crash log is maintained at `/tmp/rclone_bisync_manager_crash.log`.
+- The daemon enters a "limbo" state if the configuration becomes invalid, allowing for recovery without stopping the service.
+- Hash warnings for special file types (e.g., Live Photos) are detected and reported.

+You can view the full log file location in the status report or system tray application.

+## Status Server

+RClone BiSync Manager runs a status server that provides real-time information about the daemon and sync jobs.
+This server is used by the system tray application and the `daemon status` command to retrieve current status information.

+The status report includes:

+- Daemon process information
+- Configuration status
+- Currently syncing jobs
+- Queued sync jobs
+- Sync job details (last sync time, next scheduled run, sync status)
+- Error information

+You can access this information programmatically by connecting to the Unix socket at `/tmp/rclone_bisync_manager_status.sock`.

 ## License